ACTEA-Erasmus/m2c4-aplc/Ad04/Subchapter03.md

 -   This variable is an ARRAY of BOOL starting with 0 and ending with max. step number
 -   In case the corresponding variable is TRUE, the step will be active
 -   Input "iInit" is always present which causes the activation of the initial step on a rising edge of this input
--   Input "iStarted" is always present which processes the result of an external start-stop basic circuit.
+-   Input "iStarted" is always present which processes the result of an external start-stop basic circuit

 ![FBD  ](../Ad04/Images/SiemensiInitLAD.jpg)
 ![FBD  ](../Ad04/Images/SiemensFBD.jpg)